Gardens

 2. Add a layer of mulch on garden beds

-'Apply dry mulch, such as chipped bark or straw around borderline-hardy plants, such as agapanthus, phygelius (cape fuchsia), hedychium and the architectural melianthus to protect the crown,' advises plant expert Sarah Raven
+'Apply dry mulch, such as chipped bark or straw around borderline-hardy plants, such as agapanthus, phygelius (cape fuchsia), hedychium and the architectural melianthus to protect the crown,' advises plant expert Sarah Raven.

 You could also use leaf mold or piles of leaves to add some extra protection on garden beds and provide a barrier against the cold.
+This is a great way to make use of fallen leaves.

 Find out how to make leaf mulch to protect tender and emerging plants.
+You can even use things like this orchid potting bark from Amazon as an ingredient for your mulch.

 3. Cover plants with fleece

-(Image credit: Getty Images)
+(Image credit: Shutterstock/Tanja Esser)

 Place several stakes around your plants and then cover these with the chosen material to create a tent-like structure.
 Weigh down the corners to prevent the coverings from blowing away in the night and remove the covers during the day.